mluukkai/WebPalvelinohjelmointi2023/wadror-english.md

 ## Evaluation criteria

-The course grade is based on the number of assignments returned.
+The base course (parts 1-7) grade is based on the number of assignments returned.
 A grade of 1 requires 50% of the assignments and a grade of 5 approximately 90% of the assignments.
 There is no exam in the course.

+The course [part 8](/english/week8.md) will be marked graded and requires the completion of 16 tasks.

 The deadline for course assignments is December 31, 2023 at 11:59 p.m.